RA-L Information for Reviewers

 Indeed RA-L guarantees a final decision within 6 months from submission, with no exceptions.
-When the ICRA Option has been flagged by the authors, RA-L needs to comply also with Conference deadlines.To provide a service with such high standards, everyone involved in the RA-L review process must comply with tight and demanding constraints.
+When a Conference Option has been flagged by the authors, RA-L needs to comply also with Conference deadlines.To provide a service with such high standards, everyone involved in the RA-L review process must comply with tight and demanding constraints.

 As a reviewer, you will have to observe the following strict deadlines:

 - One month (30 days) from reception of original manuscript to review

 - Two weeks (14 days) from reception of a revised manuscript to re-review

 The general principle of the editorial work in RA-L is that editors and reviewers are not there to be inflexible judges; rather their role is to help authors write better papers.

 This reflects in the review comments and recommendation reports, which are always constructive in their criticism, not just noting deficiencies but also indicating how they can be mended.
 Any diminishing or disrespectful remark must be absolutely avoided.